 The Exchange has also analyzed its capacity and represents that it believes the Exchange and OPRA have the necessary systems capacity to handle the additional traffic associated with the listing of new series that may result from the introduction of options on the Fidelity Fund up to the number of expirations currently permissible under the Rules.
-Because the proposal is limited to one class, the Exchange believes any additional traffic that may be generated from the introduction of Fidelity Fund options will be manageable.
+Because the proposal is limited to one class, the Exchange believes any additional traffic that may be generated from the introduction of the Fidelity Fund options will be manageable.

 The Exchange believes that offering options on the Fidelity Fund will benefit investors by providing them with an additional, relatively lower cost investing tool to gain exposure to the price of Ethereum and hedging vehicle to meet their investment needs in connection with Ethereum-related products and positions.
-The Exchange expects investors will transact in options on the Fidelity Fund in the unregulated over-the-counter ("OTC")
+The Exchange expects investors will transact in options on the Fidelity Fund in the unregulated over-the-counter ("OTC") options market,40 but may prefer to trade such options in a listed environment to receive the benefits of trading listed options, including (1) enhanced efficiency in initiating and closing out position; (2) increased market transparency; and (3) heightened contra-party creditworthiness due to the role of OCC as issuer and guarantor of all listed options.
+The Exchange believes that listing the Fidelity Fund options may cause investors to bring this liquidity to the Exchange, would increase market transparency and enhance the process of price discovery conducted on the Exchange through increased order flow.
+The ETFs that hold financial instruments, money market instruments, or precious metal commodities on which the Exchange may already list and trade options are trusts structured in substantially the same manner as the Fidelity Fund and essentially offer the same objectives and benefits to investors, just with respect to different assets.
+The Exchange notes that it has not identified any issues with the continued listing and trading of any options on ETFs, including ETFs that hold commodities (i.e., precious metals) that it currently lists and trades on the Exchange.
+The Exchange notes that quotation and last sale information for shares of the Fidelity Fund are available from the CTA high-speed lines.

-options market,34 but may prefer to trade such options in a listed environment to receive the benefits of trading listed options, including (1) enhanced efficiency in initiating and closing out positions; (2) increased market transparency; and (3) heightened contra-party creditworthiness due to the role of OCC as issuer and guarantor of all listed options.
-The Exchange believes that listing Fidelity Fund options may cause investors to bring this liquidity to the Exchange, would increase market transparency and enhance the process of price discovery conducted on the Exchange through increased order flow.
-The Fund Shares that hold financial instruments, money market instruments, or precious metal commodities on which the Exchange may already list and trade options are trusts structured in substantially the same manner as the Fidelity Fund and essentially offer the same objectives and benefits to investors, just with respect to different assets.
-The Exchange notes that it has not identified any issues with the continued listing and trading of any Fund Share options, including Fund Shares that hold commodities (i.e., precious metals) that it currently lists and trades on the Exchange.
-The Exchange notes that quotation and last sale information for shares of the Fidelity Fund are available from the CTA high-speed lines, as well as from the Exchange's equities market (on which the shares are primarily listed).
-Quotation and last sale information for options on the Fidelity Fund will be available from OPRA and market data vendors.
+Quotation and last sale information for options on the Fidelity Fund will be available from OPRA and market data vendors